Edward I: Childhood and marriage

 Early 14th-century manuscript initial showing Edward and his first wife Eleanor of Castile.
 The artist has perhaps tried to depict Edward's blepharoptosis (drooping eyelid), a trait he inherited from his father.

-Edward was born at the Palace of Westminster on the night of 17–18 June 1239, to King Henry III and Eleanor of Provence.
+Edward was born on the night of 17–18 June 1239 at the Palace of Westminster, to King Henry III and Eleanor of Provence.
 Edward, an Anglo-Saxon name, was not commonly given among the aristocracy of England after the Norman Conquest, but Henry was devoted to the veneration of Edward the Confessor and decided to name his firstborn son after the saint.
 Edward's birth was widely celebrated at the royal court and throughout England, and he was baptised three days later at Westminster Abbey.
 He was commonly referred to as the Lord Edward until his accession to the throne in 1272.
 Among his childhood friends was his cousin Henry of Almain, son of King Henry's brother Richard of Cornwall.
 Henry of Almain remained a close companion of the prince for the rest of his life.
 Edward was placed in the care of Hugh Giffard – father of the future Chancellor Godfrey Giffard – until Bartholomew Pecche took over at Giffard's death in 1246.
 The details of Edward's upbringing are unknown, but he received an education typical of an aristocratic boy his age, including in military studies.

 There were concerns about Edward's health as a child, and he fell ill in 1246, 1247, and 1251.
 Nonetheless, he grew up to become a strong, athletic, and imposing man.
 At 6 ft 2 in he towered over most of his contemporaries, hence his epithet "Longshanks", meaning "long legs" or "long shins".
 The historian Michael Prestwich states that his "long arms gave him an advantage as a swordsman, long thighs one as a horseman.
 In youth, his curly hair was blond; in maturity it darkened, and in old age it turned white.
 The regularity of his features was marred by a drooping left eyelid ...
 His speech, despite a lisp, was said to be persuasive."